dfelinto/blender-manual/manual/modeling/geometry_nodes/curve_primitives/spiral.rst

    Height of the spiral.

 Reverse
-   Boolean value that changes the direction from clockwise to counterclockwise when turned on.
+   Boolean value that changes the direction from clockwise to counterclockwise when it is enabled.

 Properties